Home

 Although the amount of water doesn't need to be exact for successful lye soap making, too much water can cause the soap to become soft while too little water can cause the soap to become caustic and dry.

 OK... take a deep breath and relax.
 You've successfully created your lye solution!
-Now insert one of your two cooking thermometers into the liquid and Set the mixture to the side for later use.
+Now insert one of your two soap making thermometers into the liquid and Set the mixture to the side for later use.
 Be sure to keep it in a safe area away from children, pets, or any other passerby.

 Step 2: Prepare the acid by pouring the appropriate weights of the oils or fats into the large soap making pot.
 At this point, Make sure that you only insert the liquids.